astropy/specreduce/docs/extraction_quickstart.rst

 Background
 ----------

-The `specreduce.background` package allows for generating and subtracting a background image from the input 2D spectral image.
+The `specreduce.background` module generates and subtracts a background image from the input 2D spectral image.
 The `~specreduce.background.Background` object is defined by one or more windows, and can be generated with: